Najczęściej zadawane pytania dotyczące programu ERASMUS

 On the Erasmus + website, there are "Guidelines for students" (http://erasmusplus.org.pl/wp- content/uploads/2014/10/WSKAZOWKI_OLS_dla_studentow_KA1_HE.pdf) and "Tips for universities" (http: // erasmusplus. org.pl/wp- content/uploads/2014/10/WSKAZOWKI_OLS_dla_uczelni_KA1_HE.pdf).

-24. To which disciplines can I go?
+24. To which disciplines of studies can I go?